anjanasaravanan/synesthesAI/README.md

 UPDATE

 A very low-quality video has been produced with an abysmally low 1 frame per second.
-Much work to be done, including but not limited to: increasing the image quality, increasing the frame rate, improving image/song alignment, exploring abberations.
+Much work to be done, including but not limited to: increasing the image quality, increasing the frame rate, improving image/song alignment, exploring aberrations.
 Most importantly, the GAN should now be run on features extracted from the music rather than raw WAV data.

 ![download](results/myvideo.mp4)